 Posted by Allison L. on May 21, 2010 at 11:17 am

-We’ve been really lucky with weather in the northeast this season!
-Sure, we’ve had a few rain storms, but Mother Nature can be excused since we’ve often had amazing sunny days above 70 degrees.
-With an increase in air conditioner use as a result, there are some things you should know about your units.
+When the temperatures rise an increase in air conditioner use is the result, there are some important things you should know about your units.
 Here are 5 things to watch out for and techniques for increasing the life and efficiency of your air conditioners.

 Posted by Allison L. on May 20, 2010 at 14:47 pm